633 W 5th Street #2890

 Our legal team will undertake an extensive investigation to establish the source of your chronic pain and work to hold the responsible party accountable.

 We will fight for the compensation you deserve because we understand that living with Complex Regional Pain Syndrome may be a physical, emotional, and financial strain.
-Whether you were injured in West Covina, or anywhere else in the United States, we charge nothing to hear your side of the story with empathy and compassion.
+Whether you were injured in West Covina or elsewhere in the United States, we charge nothing to hear your side of the story with empathy and compassion.

 Reflex Sympathetic Dystrophy (RSD), also known as Complex Regional Pain Syndrome (CRPS), is a chronic pain syndrome that typically affects the victim’s arms, legs, and feet.
-The unusual response of the body to an injury as a result of injury to either the central or peripheral nerve system is thought to be the cause of CRPS.
+The body’s unusual response to an injury due to injury to either the central or peripheral nerve system is thought to be the cause of CRPS.

 It has been connected to a variety of injuries, including: